w3f/polkadot-wiki/docs/learn/learn-account-balances.md

 ![balance-example-4](../assets/balance-example-4.png)

 Note how, through the fungible trait, the system uses the reserved balance.
-Freezes are imposed on the total balance, they overlap with the reserved balance, and with themselves (see below).
+Freezes are imposed on the total balance, overlapping with the reserved balance and themselves (see below).
 The free and reserved portions remain 20 DOT and 80 DOT, respectively.
 We also have 20 DOT as a frozen balance because of the governance vote.
-The untouchable balance remains 1 DOT as it is defined as the frozen balance in excess of any reserves (in this case frozen < reserved, so only the ED is untouchable).
+The untouchable balance remains 1 DOT, defined as the frozen balance in excess of any reserves (in this case, frozen < reserved, so only the ED is untouchable).

 If the account votes on another governance proposal with 85 DOT (assuming the previous proposal is still ongoing or that it ended on the winning side with a lock), the frozen balance will increase to 85 DOT and the untouchable balance to 6 DOT, using the already frozen 20 DOT plus an additional 60 DOT from the reserved balance and 5 DOT from the free balance, in excess of the reserved balance.